JonathanReeve/course-computational-literary-analysis/Readings-old/_texts/garden-party.md

 in one moment the door would open, and his fate be decided.
 The feeling was not unlike that of being at the dentist's; he was almost reckless.
-But at the same time, to his immense surprise, Reggie heard himself saying, "Lord, Thou knowest, Thou hast not done much for me\..."
-That pulled him up; that made him realize again how dead serious it was.
+But at the same time, to his immense surprise, Reggie heard himself saying, "Lord, Thou knowest, Thou hast not done much for me\... " That pulled him up; that made him realize again how dead serious it was.
 Too late.
 The door handle turned.
 Anne came in, crossed the shadowy space between them, gave him her hand, and said, in her small, soft voice,